 Perhaps you’ve noticed that when you miss a dose of Klonopin, you don’t feel normal anymore.
 You may be more anxious, or you could just have a hard time experiencing joy in your life.
 This is because you rely on the drug to produce your dopamine.

 Researchers have found that addictive drugs like Klonopin cause significant changes in the brain that are difficult to reverse.
 NIDA tells us that, “Dopamine surges are transient events, but addictive drugs cause long-lasting changes in the reward system.”
 This means that when you take excessive amounts of drugs like benzodiazepines, it’s very difficult to stop.
+It is one of the drugs you need to medically detox from.

 There are some physical signs of Klonopin addiction that are easy to recognize.
 You could be addicted if you: